rails/rails/guides/source/generators.md

 * How to create a generator using templates.
 * How Rails searches for generators before invoking them.
 * How to customize your scaffold by overriding generator templates.
-* How Rails internally generates Rails code from the templates.
-* How to customize your scaffold by creating new generators.
+* How to customize your scaffold by overriding generators.
 * How to use fallbacks to avoid overwriting a huge set of generators.
 * How to create an application template.